-Paralympic golden girl Ellie Cole was told she may never swim again following double shoulder surgery, but tonight in Glasgow the 23-year-old defied all the odds.
+Paralympic golden girl Ellie Cole was told she may never swim again following double shoulder surgery, but tonight (14 July) in Glasgow, Scotland, the 23-year-old defied all the odds.

-The Canberra University student claimed two world records on her way to a stunning gold medal swim on the opening night of the 2015 IPC World Championships in Glasgow.
+Cole claimed two world records on her way to a stunning gold medal swim on the opening night of the 2015 International Paralympic Committee (IPC) Swimming World Championships.

-After a record breaking swim of 1:08.89 in the heat in the women’s S9 100m backstroke, Cole said she took to the blocks in the final feeling confident in her preparation.
+After a record-breaking swim of 1:08.89 in the heat in the women’s 100m backstroke S9, Cole said she took to the blocks in the final feeling confident in her preparation.

 And the result was gold in another world record time of 1:08.67 – 0.22 faster than her heat swim.

-Cole will race her London Paralympic gold medal event the 100m freestyle S9 tomorrow along with the 50m freestyle S9.
+Cole will race her 2012 Paralympic gold medal event, the women’s 100m freestyle S9, tomorrow – along with the women’s 50m freestyle S9.

-Earlier, dual Paralympian Brendan Hall produced a strong finish to claim the first gold medal for the meet in the men’s 100m backstroke S9 clocking 1:05.01.
+Earlier, dual Paralympian Brenden Hall produced a strong finish to claim the first gold medal for the meet in the men’s 100m backstroke S9, clocking 1:05.01.

 Hall said he felt fast in the water and was happy with his first swim in Glasgow.

-Maddison Elliott did not disappoint in the women’s 100m butterfly S8 final winning her first medal for the meet in an Oceania record time of 1:14.20 claiming the bronze behind American Jessica Long (1:09.79) and Ukrainian Kateryna Istomina (1:10.05).
+Maddison Elliott did not disappoint in the women’s 100m butterfly S8 final, winning her first medal for the meet in an Oceanian record time of 1:14.20 to claim the bronze behind American Jessica Long (1:09.79) and Ukraine’s Kateryna Istomina (1:10.05).

-In other events, Grant Patterson finished fifth in the men’s 200m freestyle S3 final in 3:55.93 breaking the Oceania record and his personal best time.
+In other events, Grant Patterson finished fifth in the men’s 200m freestyle S3 final in 3:55.93, breaking the Oceanian record and his personal best time.

 Prue Watt (28.84) and Teigan Van Roosmalen (29.44) finished fifth and seventh respectively in the women’s 50m freestyle S13 final.

-Swimming in his first World Championships Guy Harrison-Murray finished seventh in the men’s 50m freestyle S10 final with a time of 25.34.
+Swimming at his first World Championships, Guy Harrison-Murray finished seventh in the men’s 50m freestyle S10 final with a time of 25.34.

-The Australian Dolphins Swim Team medal tally stands at two (2) gold, one (1) silver and one (1) bronze.
+The Australian medal tally stands at two gold, one silver and one bronze.

-The 2015 IPC World Championships run from July 13 to 19 at the Tollcross International Swimming Centre, Glasgow.
+The 2015 IPC Swimming World Championships run from 13-19 July at Tollcross International Swimming Centre.

 By Swimming Australia